Benefits of Bolt Database

 Security Audit

-When viewing Database information, click the Security Audit tab to check for potential issues.
-If any are found, click Ask Bolt to fix to have them resolved automatically.Authentication settings
+When viewing database details, select the Security Audit tab to review potential issues, such as missing RLS policies or insecure permissions.
+If any issues appear, click Ask Bolt to fix them automatically.Authentication settings

 To view Authentication settings, click the gear icon in the top center of your screen, then click Authentication..png?fit=max&auto=format&n=Akhg1ig10vOZu5es&q=85&s=e1dfd1a6f283677b6354adc711a3b5d7)